rrbutani/web-demos/README.md

 If you're just looking to run the server and use the example, `pipenv run run` should be all you need.

 If you don't want to use `pipenv`, you can run the server with `python -m server` or just `./server/__main__.py`.
-But you'll need to make sure you've got the right python version/dependencies installed manually *and* you'll have to go build the example packages in order!
-They're listed [in the Pipfile](Pipfile).
+But you'll need to make sure you've got the right python version/dependencies installed manually *and* you'll have to go build the client and then the example packages!
+The dependencies are listed [in the Pipfile](Pipfile#L10-L16).

 Currently:
  - [ ] TODO: license (apache 2.0 as well - MIT is more permissive so we can't use it) + blurb about it being the same as the things we used from external sources